 For a start, ergonomics are very well designed to suit all mechanical leverages for different body types and sizes so as to offer a full range of motion with constant resistance to any movement.

 This allows for a productive workout similar to that offered by using commercial-grade gym equipment.
 There is a number of factors that come into play for this level of results.

-The 400 exercise variations and 170-degree adjustments offered by the 10-position independent Freedom Arms®, leg press unit, and the other accessories are one of those.
+The 400 exercise variations and 170-degree adjustments offered by the 10-position independent Freedom Arms®, leg press unit, and the other accessories are some of those.

 Another reason is the effective leg workout you can get with this machine.
 With poundage reaching up to 600lbs with an upgrade, the Bowflex Revolution sets a benchmark for all the other compact home gyms.

 Another reason still is the ability to quickly and safely change resistance levels by removing or adding light resistance units.

 This is especially useful for high-intensity techniques like drop sets, ascending sets, pyramid sets, or whenever you want to switch from one exercise to another as in circuit training when you need to quickly adjust the weight depending on the targeted muscle.

 This complete flexibility and ease of use make the Bowflex Revolution an effective tool for strength, hypertrophy, and circuit training.